sam-watts/vscode-docker-debugging/README.md

 # Debugging dockerized python scripts with vscode

-A template for debugging long running, containerized programs in python with vscode.
+A template for debugging long running, containerized ML applications in python with vscode.

 ```